kubearmor/KubeArmor/deployments/helm/KubeArmorOperator/README.md

     # default visibility configuration
     defaultVisibility: [comma separated: process|file|network] # DEFAULT - process,network

+    # enabling NRI
+    # Naming convention for kubearmor daemonset in case of NRI will be effective only when initally NRI is available & enabled.
+    # In case snitch service account token is already present before its deployment, the naming convention won't show NRI,
+    # it will be based on the runtime present.
+This happens because operator won't get KubearmorConfig event(initially).
+    enableNRI: [true|false] # DEFAULT - false

     # KubeArmor image and pull policy
     kubearmorImage:
         image: [image-repo:tag]                                # DEFAULT - kubearmor/kubearmor:stable